ennanco/MIA_ML2/README.md

 <code>conda install -c conda-forge flwr</code>

-**However**, the official web page recommends to install it from the pip repository in order to get the newest and stablest version
+**However**, the official web page recommends to install it from the pip repository in order to get the newest and stablest version.
+Note that you should use the pip version located specifically within your virtual environment.

 <code>pip install flwr</code>